chimmyAkujor/hello-world/README.md

 # hello-world
-my name is chimere aka theKipngPipes, and i am learning how to use github
+my name is chimere and i am learning how to use github